CAR ACCIDENT LAWYERS MN – TEXTING CAUSES FATALITY

 The drivers of the other two vehicles told police that they were at a full stop when the crash occurred because the other driver was texting while driving.
 The SUV driver told police she hadn’t moved for three minutes.
 The Minnesota State Patrol’s crash reconstruction showed that the texting driver was driving between 68 to 80 miles an hour at the time of the crash.
 This was a tragic fatal car accident that will affect many lives for years to come.

 CALL MN CAR ACCIDENT LAWYERS PAM ROCHLIN AND DAVID ROCHLIN

-If you or a family member are injured in an accident caused because the other driver was texting, or a loved one has been killed, call our experienced Minnesota car accident lawyers for a free consultation.
-Our attorneys have more than 25 years’ experience representing people injured in a car accident or the family of a fatality victim.
-A top car accident lawyer will make sure the case is fully investigated and that you receive the compensation you are entitled to.
+If you or a family member are injured in an accident caused because the other driver was texting, or a loved one has been killed, call our top Minnesota car accident lawyers for a free consultation.
+Our best attorneys have more than 25 years’ experience representing people injured in a car accident or the family of a fatality victim.
+An experienced car accident attorney will make sure the case is fully investigated and that you receive the compensation you are entitled to.
 Our auto accident lawyers understand the insurance issues involved and the laws in Minnesota.
 We have offices in Woodbury, Minneapolis, Edina and St. Louis Park.
 A car accident lawyer will also come to your house to discuss your case anywhere in Minnesota.